Which Scandinavian languages should I learn?

 It is the official language of the Faroe Islands.
 However, it is spoken only by approximately 80,000 people worldwide.

-Besides the Faroe Islands, around 25,000 people in Denmark and 5,000 in Iceland speak Faroese.
+In addition to the Faroe Islands, approximately 25,000 people in Denmark and 5,000 in Iceland speak Faroese.

 English is also widely spoken in the country, and there is no need to learn even if you visit this beautiful island.